Bitcoin-Calendar/calendar-bot/docs/INSTALLATION.md

 - [Docker Compose](https://docs.docker.com/compose/install/) installed
 - Git
 - API Endpoint and Key for the Bitcoin Historical Events API
-- Nostr private keys for posting (e.g., one for English posts, one for Russian posts, and test keys)
+- Nostr private keys for posting (e.g., one for English posts, and a test key)

 ## Step-by-Step Installation (Docker & Docker Compose)